Panoptic Vision-Language Feature Fields: Conclusion and Future Work

 \subsection{Hierarchical Instance Features}

-Since we use SAM~\cite{kirillov2023segany} as instance segmenter in our preprocessing step, we are not using instance masks of a certain training set, but building the scene representation upon the general masks, which can be masks of multi-level parts of an instance.
-Therefore, our instance feature field is hierarchically constructed by contrastive learning, enabling different levels of instance segmentation.
+Since we use SAM~\cite{kirillov2023segany} as instance segmenter for 2D instance proposals, our instance feature field is built upon the \emph{object-agnostic} masks, which can be masks of multi-level parts of an instance.
+Therefore, the instance features, after contrastive learning on 2D instance masks, exhibit a hierarchical structure, enabling instance segmentation at different scales.

 In Fig.~\ref{fig:hierarchical_instance}, we show the hierarchical instance features of PVLFF and visualize different levels of instance predictions for $\texttt{sofa}$ and $\texttt{ceiling}$.
-With such hierarchical instance features, PVLFF provides the possibility to perform zero-shot panoptic segmentation on different granularities.
+With such hierarchical instance features, PVLFF provides the possibility to perform zero-shot panoptic segmentation on different granularities, enabling robotic applications that requires multi-level scene understanding.
 Note that we use predictions at the finest level of clustering for the evaluations above.
-Potentially, an adaptive strategy for certain categories (\eg, $\texttt{sofa}$, $\texttt{bed}$, \etc), which determines the best level of instance segmentation from the hierarchical clustering tree, would improve the evaluation results.
+Potentially, an adaptive strategy for certain categories (\eg, $\texttt{sofa}$, $\texttt{bed}$), which determines the best level of instance segmentation from the clustering tree, would improve the evaluation results.